Last updated on January 6th, 2025 at 07:39 am

 I know, I haven’t mentioned Northern Ireland yet, so let’s talk about it!
 Northern Ireland is still part of the United Kingdom after a very tumultuous history.
 I’ve only visited Northern Ireland once and it was for a short time so I decided to make the most of it by taking a guided tour.

-On the second day, I took a bus tour where I walked across the Carrick-a-Rede rope bridge, saw the gorgeous Giants Causeway, and enjoyed more of Ireland’s gorgeous green hills.
+On the second day, I took a Game of Thrones bus tour where I walked across the Carrick-a-Rede rope bridge, saw the gorgeous Giants Causeway, and saw some filming locations for GOT.

 If you don’t have much time and want to add Northern Ireland to your itinerary, I suggest utilizing tours to help you see the highlights!